Engineer-of-Stuff/stable-diffusion-paperspace/README.md

 All the commands you need to do create a textual inversion embedding.
 Does not hold your hand or guide you through the process.
 Any issues related to this notebook will be closed.

-#### lfs/latent-diffusion

-Holds stuff for latent-diffusion.
-Probably not needed but latent-diffusion had them stored on some random file hosting service.

 #### /other Directory

 Other notebooks and code.